Senior Research and Honors Program

-Seniors can receive credit for senior research in neuroscience by completing the NEUR 99 petition and meeting with the neuroscience honors coordinator no later than February 1 of the student’s junior year.
+Seniors can receive credit for senior research in neuroscience by completing the NEUR 99 petition and meeting with the neuroscience honors coordinator no later than the first week of September of the student’s senior year.
 Once the petition is approved, candidates must enroll in NEUR 99a and 99b (or one of these and NEUR 93) to carry out a senior research project and submit and defend a thesis.

 All neuroscience faculty mentor students for their senior research projects which range across the fields of faculty expertise.
 Project examples include:

 - the sequencing of RNAs as they vary through the circadian rhythm in drosophila,

 - quantification of neural responses in ferrets to visual motion,

 - human memory and speech recognition.

 Students typically work in the corresponding lab long before their final year, and thus have the opportunity to create and present a scientific poster based on their research to the Brandeis community at SciFest in the summer between their junior and senior years.
 To reach the level of honors, a student must typically work in a research lab for at least two years.